 3D Foot Scanning

 Digital scanning allows an accurate, high resolution three-dimensional image to be captured of each foot.
-Which is then digitally stored for future reference.
+This is digitally stored for future reference.

 Health fund code: F240